Azure/Azure-Sentinel/Playbooks/Get-MDEProcessActivityWithin30Mins/readme.md

 author: Dennis Pike

 ## Overview
-This Playbook queries Microsoft Defender for Endpoint telemetry data via the Microsoft 365 Defender Advanced Hunting API for all Process Events (Read, Write, Modify, Delete) that occur within 30 minutes of the incident and adds a comment to the incident specifying the number of Process Events and KQL query that will list all of the events.
+This Playbook queries Microsoft Defender for Endpoint telemetry data via the Microsoft 365 Defender Advanced Hunting API for all Process Events that occur within 30 minutes of the incident and adds a comment to the incident specifying the number of Process Events and KQL query that will list all of the events.

 ## Required Paramaters
 - Region<br />